numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Issues
 ^^^^^^

-Any possible design decision will have issues, two of which should be mentioned here.
+Any possible design decision will have issues.

-The above split into Python objects has the disadvantage that reference cycles naturally occur, unless ``CastingImpl`` is bound every time it is returned.
+The above split into Python objects has the disadvantage that reference cycles naturally occur.
+For example a potential ``CastingImpl`` object needs to hold on to both ``DTypes``.
+Further, a scalar type may want to own a strong reference to the corresponding ``DType`` while the ``DType`` *must* hold a strong reference to the scalar.
-Although normally Numpy DTypes are not expected to have a limited lifetime, this may require some thought.

-A second downside is that by splitting up the code into more natural and logical parts, some exceptions will be less specific.
-This should be alleviated almost entirely by exception chaining, although it is likely that the quality of some error messages will be impacted at least temporarily.
+We do not believe that these reference cycles are an issue.
+The may require implementation of of cyclic reference counting at some point, but cyclic reference resolution is very common in Python and dtypes (especially classes) are only a small number of objects.

+In some cases, the new split will add additional indirections to the code, since methods on the DType have to be looked up and called.
+This should not have serious performance impact and seems necessary to achieve the desired flexibility.

+From a user-perspective, a more serious downside is that handling certain functionality in the ``DType`` rather than directly can mean that error messages need to be raised from places where less context is available.
+This may mean that error messages can be less specific.
+This will be alleviated by exception chaining.
+Also decisions such as returning the casting safety (even when it is impossible to cast) allow most exceptions to be set at a point where more context is available and ensures uniform errors messages.

 Implementation